 When we first set up the phone, we downloaded 20 plus apps and dozens of songs for offline listening all while using the phone and setting up apps.
 The Pixel didn’t have a single problem through all this stress testing, though it started getting pretty hot.
 It eventually got so hot that it stalled for a few minutes and we had to restart it.
 But that only happened once.
 We think this may be a software issue and we’re asking Google about it.
 We had a similar heat episode when we first got our standard Pixel, but it also disappeared.

 Since then, we’ve had zero problems with it and it doesn’t run hot during ordinary use.
-That’s all thanks to Qualcomm’s Snapdragon 821 and the 4GB of RAM.
+That’s all thanks to the Qualcomm Snapdragon 821 and the 4GB of RAM.
 The Pixel comes with 32GB of internal storage, and there’s a 128GB variant as well — sadly, there is no MicroSD card slot.
 However, you get unlimited photo storage with Google Photos at full resolution on the Pixel, so you should be set.

 In case you want some benchmarks, we put the Pixel XL through a bunch of them: